javi0x00/javi0x00/programming.md

   - if...else
   - Nesting or Multiple
 * Loop or Bucle or Cicle or Repetition
+  - for
   - while
-  * Base condition
+  * Base condition or Control or exit condition
+    - Count
     - Guard
-    - Count
+  - Infinite
   - At least once
-  - Infinite
 * Arrays
   - Unidimensional or Vector
   - Multi-Dimensional or Matriz
   - Index
   - Element
   - Length
+  - Access the elements
+  - Iterate or Go through
 * Subprograms
   - Procedural
   - Functions